EdwinWenink/archive_fever/content/posts/47-tilde_server.md

 `vim /var/www/html/index.nginx-debian.html`

 The next thing we want to do is set up nginx to publish web sites "usedir"-style, meaning that we allow each user to publish a website from a `public_html` folder in their home directory.
-I found [here](https://websiteforstudents.com/configure-nginx-userdir-feature-on-ubuntu-16-04-lts-servers/) how to do that in Nginx.
+[This tutorial](https://websiteforstudents.com/configure-nginx-userdir-feature-on-ubuntu-16-04-lts-servers/) describes how to do that in Nginx.
 Open the default configuration file at `/etc/nginx/sites-available/default` and make sure it matches the following:

 ```text